lotharen17/Logs-API-to-ClickHouse-connector/README.md

   Contains the following settings:

   - `log_continuous_path`: Path to the script's log file.
 Stores the history of all script runs.
+  The set folder may not exist initially — you can create it manually, or the script will create it automatically.
   Default: `"logs/logs.log"`.
-  The `logs` folder may not exist initially — you can create it manually, or the script will create it automatically.

   - `log_last_run_path`: Path to the script's last run log file.
 Stores information only about the last run.
   Default: `"logs/last_run.log"`.

   - `temporary_data_path`: Directory to store downloaded CSV files from the Logs API.
+  Each file will be named using the formula: `datetime-counterId-source(hits/visits)-part{part_number}.tsv`
+  Example: `2025-06-10 11:24:25-12345678-visits-part9.tsv`
   Default: `"data/"`.
-    Each file will be named using the formula:
-    `datetime-counterId-source(hits/visits)-part{part_number}.tsv`
-  Example: `2025-06-10 11:24:25-12345678-visits-part9.tsv`

   - `delete_temp_data`: Boolean.
 If `true`, deletes downloaded data after processing.
 If `false`, keeps it for future use.
   Default: `true`.